 Don’ts:

-- Don’t mix up onboarding with orientation.
-Employee orientation is for familiarization with the essentials, while onboarding is a more profound exercise undertaken to integrate new hires into the organization and set them up for success.
+- Don’t mix onboarding with orientation.
+Employee orientation is for familiarizing employees with the essentials, while onboarding is a more profound exercise undertaken to integrate new hires into the organization and set them up for success.

 - Don’t think of onboarding as a one-day thing.
 Employee onboarding is called a “process” for a reason.
 It may go on for weeks or months until the employee feels confident in their role.